Skip to main content

 pdftoolsag/conversion-service

-Set environment variables SERVICE__OFFICE__TYPE and SERVICE__OFFICE__USERNAME according to the configured user and office type.
+Set SERVICE__OFFICE__TYPE and SERVICE__OFFICE__USERNAME to match the configured user and Office type.